iomesh/docs/docs/volume-operations/expand-pv.md

 4. View the PVC and the corresponding PV.

-    > **_NOTE:** The PV capacity will be changed to the new value set, but the capacity value in the PVC will remain the same until it is used by the pod.
+    > **_NOTE_:** The PV capacity will be changed to the new value set, but the capacity value in the PVC will remain the same until it is used by the pod.

     ```bash
     kubectl get pvc example-pvc